DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 ***Old Svalich Road.*** If the players teleport to Marina's Monument in Berez, they can make camp on or near the Old Svalich Road.
 If they do, they experience the <span class="citation">Strahd Zombies (p.
 31)</span> random encounter one hour after making camp, but with eight **zombies** instead of **Strahd zombies**.

-> [!combat]- **Balancing the Old Svalich Road**
-> This combat encounter is a **bruising** combat encounter against a party of five 7th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), and will consume approximately 37% of their total maximum hit points.
-For parties of smaller or larger sizes, modify the encounter as follows:
->
-> * Three Players.
-Reduce the number of dire wolves to 5, and the number of scarecrows to one.
-> * Four Players.
-Reduce the number of scarecrows to one.
-> * Six Players.
-Increase the number of scarecrows to three.

 ***Wizard of Wines.*** If the players teleport to the Wizard of Wines, the Martikovs are glad to give them a place to sleep for the night.
 When the players depart the next morning, Davian sends two **swarms of ravens** to accompany them to their destination.
 (The ravens depart when the players next arrive at Vallaki, Krezk, or Argynvostholt, whichever comes first.)

 ***Tsolenka Pass.*** If the players teleport to Tsolenka Pass, they can sleep in the guard tower there.
 The petrified **vrocks** don't attack players who bypass the gatehouse from the east side of the portcullis.